Kkathyf/CS348-Group-Project/README.md

 # Instruction on Mysql
 1. log into Mysql using your username and password.
-2. Type "source create-tables.sql".
+2. Type `source create-tables.sql`.
 This will create a new database called "CS348-Movie-DB" and all the tables needed.
-3. Type "sample-data.sql".
+3. Type `sample-data.sql`.
 This will insert some sample data into the tables.
-4. Type "test-sample.sql".
+4. Type `test-sample.sql`.
 This will show the output for the 5 functionalities we have so far.

 # Instruction on User Interface